kissgyorgy/my-stars/README.md

 * [todo.txt-cli](https://github.com/godlygeek/todo.txt-cli) - A simple and extensible shell script for managing your todo.txt file.
 * [git-achievements](https://github.com/icefox/git-achievements) - Aquire achievements while using git.
 * [gitflow](https://github.com/nvie/gitflow) - Git extensions to provide high-level repository operations for Vincent Driessen's branching model.
-* [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven framework for managing your zsh configuration.
+* [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with 1,000+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.

 ## TeX
 * [learnxinyminutes-docs](https://github.com/adambard/learnxinyminutes-docs) - Code documentation written as code!
 How novel and totally my idea!

 ## TypeScript
 * [NyaoVim](https://github.com/rhysd/NyaoVim) - Web-enhanced Extensible Neovim Frontend
-* [ionic](https://github.com/driftyco/ionic) - Advanced HTML5 mobile development framework and SDK.
-Build incredible mobile apps with web technologies you already know and love.
-Best friends with AngularJS.
+* [ionic](https://github.com/driftyco/ionic) - Build amazing native and progressive web apps with Angular and open web technologies.
+One app running on everything 🎉

 ## Vala
 * [finalterm](https://github.com/p-e-w/finalterm) - At last – a modern terminal emulator.
 THIS PROJECT IS NO LONGER BEING ACTIVELY DEVELOPED.